Tando® Architectural Sill and Sill Corner Win 2021 Product Innovation Award from Architectural Products Magazine

-QUEBEC, Dec.
-20, 2021 /PRNewswire-PRWeb/ -- Tando®, a brand of Derby Building Products, was recognized by Architectural Products Magazine as a winner of the 2021 Product Innovation Awards (PIA) for its Architectural Sill and Sill Corner.
+QUEBEC CITY, Dec.
+21, 2021 /PRNewswire/ -- Tando®, a brand of Derby Building Products, was recognized by Architectural Products Magazine as a winner of the 2021 Product Innovation Awards (PIA) for its Architectural Sill and Sill Corner.

-The PIA Awards, judged by a prestigious panel of 19 design and building products experts, are selected based on innovation beyond building industry standards.
-As one of the most innovative products for 2021, the PIA Awards honored Tando's Architectural Sill and Architectural Sill Corner for delivering beauty and functionality in an easy-to-install product.
+The PIAs, judged by a prestigious panel of 19 design and building products experts, are selected based on innovation beyond building industry standards.
+As one of the most innovative products for 2021, the PIAs honored Tando's Architectural Sill and Architectural Sill Corner for delivering beauty and functionality in an easy-to-install product.

 "The Tando team is pleased to win a distinguished PIA Award for our Architectural Sill and Architectural Sill Corner," said Ralph Bruno, CEO, Derby Building Products.
 "Complementing our TandoStone products, the Architectural Sill and Corner provide an architecturally accurate transition between materials.
 And with the look and feel of natural stone, they are a great choice for professionals to speed installation and reduce costs."